+High specificity to mature target miRNA

 The ability of the QuantiGene 2.0 miRNA Assay to distinguish highly homologous targets with a single-base difference was evaluated with synthetic miRNAs of the hsa-let-7 family, miR-18a/b, and the miR-30 family (Table 5) and other miRNAs (data not shown).
 Very low levels of non-specific signal were observed for many miRNAs differing by one or two bases.
 For analysis, assay signals were normalized to the perfect match combination of probe and target for each assay.

-Furthermore the assay can differentiate mature miRNAs from longer precursor pre-miRNAs. miRNA probe sets were designed and assayed with mature and pre-miRNA target molecules.
-The miRNA probe sets only showed less than 5 percent signal with pre-miRNA targets when analyzing samples containing 600,000 copies.
+Furthermore the assay can differentiate mature miRNA from longer precursor pre-miRNA. miRNA probe sets were designed and assayed with mature23 nt miRNA, pre-miRNA, and a 25 nt synthetic miRNA target molecules.
+The miRNA probe sets showed less than 2 percent signal with the pre-miRNA target and 7 percent signal with the 25 nt synthetic miRNA.
 These results indicated that the miRNA probe design is highly specific for mature miRNA (Figure 4).

-To analyze the spike recovery, the miRNA assay was performed on different quantities of a 23 base synthetic RNA (DapB) from the B. subtilis genome in various amounts of plasma.
-The final total volume for each well was 51 μL.
-Relative to the pure synthetic RNA, the spike recovery rate in all the volumes of plasma lysate ranged from 90% to 110% (Figure 5).

-For detection of endogenous plasma miRNA, quantitative responses for miR-16 miRNA were obtained in varying amounts of plasma, up to 45 μL (Fig. 6).
-The CV range in 12 assays running in three replicates is less than 7.2%.
+Accurate miRNA quantitation from plasma and tissue lysatesThe QuantiGene 2.0 miRNA Assay offers excellent quantitation of miRNA targets directly from plasma (Figure 5), cryoreduced plasma (data not shown), and exosome precipitated plasma pellet (Figure 5).
+For a low expressing miRNA (such as Let-7 a in the liquid plasma sample) the enrichment step (exosome precipitation) was necessary to obtain a higher signal.
+For higher expressing miRNAs (such as miR-21 and miR-16 in plasma) the enrichment step was not necessary to increase signal (for miR-16 and miR-21 the 51 l lysis only sample showed significantly higher signals then the 50 l exosome precipitation and lysis – Figure 6).
+For plasma samples the maximum sample amount that can be loaded per well is 51 l.
+When dealing with low expressing miRNAs more sample can be loaded by performing a concentration step (exosome precipitation).

-QuantiGene 2.0 miRNA Assay was also used to analyze expression levels of miR-155 in human breast cancer tissue.
-Synthetic miR-155 was used to build the standard curve.
-The equation form the linear assay (y=0.510x+887) was used to calculate the copy number of miR-155 in normal (green) and tumor (red) breast cancer tissue (Fig. 7).
+QuantiGene 2.0 miRNA Assay provides accurate determination of miRNA copy number directly from FFPE or fresh frozen tissues.
+Equivalent amounts of breast tissues (normal and tumor) were used to analyze expression levels of miR-155.
+Using a linear standard curve, the absolute copy number of miR-155 in the two tissues samples was determined (Figure 6).

 Tables and Figures: Please make sure that text in all tables or figures is made in Arial font.
 Figures should be submitted separately as vectorized .ai, .eps, or psd files.
 Layerd .tiff files at 300 dpi.
 Are also acceptable.
 All tables and figures should be given an appropriate title and should have a corresponding figure legend.
 We recommend at least one figure that graphically depicts the overall scheme of the experiment.

+All tables are located in the Excel file named: “tables”

 Table 1: Recommended sample input for cultured cell or blood lysates (based on LOD = 3,000 Copies of miRNA Probe Set)

 Table 2: Preparation of Working Probe Sets for cultured cell or blood lysates

+Table 3: Recommended sample input for plasma lysates (based on LOD = 3,000 Copies of miRNA Probe Set)

+Table 4: Preparation of Working Probe Sets for plasma lysates

+Table 5: Recommended sample input for plasma exosome lysates (based on LOD = 3,000 Copies of miRNA Probe Set)

+Table 6: Preparation of Working Probe Sets for plasma exosome lysates

-Table 3: Recommended Sample Input for Tissue Homogenates (based on LOD = 3,000 Copies of miRNA Probe Set)
+Table 7: Recommended Sample Input for Tissue Homogenates (based on LOD = 3,000 Copies of miRNA Probe Set)

-Table 4: Preparation of Working Probe Sets for Tissue Homogenates
+Table 8: Preparation of Working Probe Sets for Tissue Homogenates

+Table 9.
+Determination of AVG (signal – background) for standard curve dilutions and samples.

-Table 5: Ability of the QuantiGene 2.0 miRNA Assay to discriminate between closely related family members (table 1 from p2 of “QG00504-2, Data Sheet, QuantiGene 2.0 miRNA Assay final.pdf”)
+Table 10: Ability of the QuantiGene 2.0 miRNA Assay to discriminate between closely related family members